damianham/builder/README.md

 - Mysql2 or JDBC-Mysql connector
 - Rake

+### Additional dependencies

+If you are not using the Amber builder then additional dependencies may be required
 - Erubis
 - AngularUI (for datepicker)
 - Restangular (and underscore or lodash) if using RestAngularBuilder